- Occupation:Student, Professional

 If you’re involved in a less-established local group in a medium or large city, consider running a local EA event.
-These are locally organized, half-day events, with a range of event structures.
-Depending on your goals, we recommend having some combination of an introductory speaker, a regionally famous keynote speaker, and a career or rationality workshop.
-Usually the workshop will need to be self-organized — see the careers planning group guide — but occasionally 80,000 Hours or the Center for Applied Rationality have capacity to run one regionally.
+These are locally-organized half-day events, with a range of possible structures.
+Depending on your goals, we recommend having some combination of an introductory speaker, a regionally well-known keynote speaker, and a career workshop.
+The workshop will usually need to be self-organized — see the careers planning group guide — but 80,000 Hours occasionally has the capacity to run one regionally.

 If you are seeking to broaden your local group recruitment base, we recommend instead running a large speaker event with a series of follow-up meetings to keep interested people engaged.

-To get started on your local EA event, check out our event-organizing resources at eaglobal.org.
+To get started on your local EA event, check out our event-organizing resources.
 You can email email@example.com for personalized assistance, as well as apply for funding with our event grants application.